avispector7/Forest-Simulation/README.md

 Open the Unity Hub, click Open, and open the arl-unity-robotics project.

-### Step 4: Add Environment Configuration Files to ARL Framework
+### Step 4: Add the Environment Configuration Files to the ARL Framework

 Move the `environment` folder from this repository to `/path/to/arl-unity-ros/src/arl-unity-ros/environments`.